 7.SP.B (cont.)
 7.SP.B.4 Use measures of center and measures of variability for numerical data from random samples to draw informal comparative inferences about two populations.
 For example, decide whether the words in a chapter of a seventh-grade science book are generally longer than the words in a chapter of a fourth-grade science book.
-7.SP.C Understand that the probability of a chance event is a number between 0 and the event occurring.
-Larger numbers indicate greater likelihood.
-A probability a probability around 1/2 indicates an event that is neither unlikely nor likely, ar likely event.
-Understand that the probability of a chance event is a number between 0 and 1 that expresses the likelihood of the event occurring.
+7.SP.C Investigate chance processes and develop, use and evaluate probability models.
+7.SP.C.5 Understand that the probability of a chance event is a number between 0 and 1 that expresses the likelihood of the event occurring.
 Larger numbers indicate greater likelihood.
 A probability near 0 indicates an unlikely event, a probability around 1/2 indicates an event that is neither unlikely nor likely, and a probability near 1 indicates a likely event.
 7.SP.C.6 Approximate the probability of a chance event by collecting data on the chance process that produces it and observing its long-run relative frequency, and predict the approximate relative frequency given the probability.
 For example, when rolling a number cube 600 times, predict that a 3 or 6 would be rolled roughly 200 times, but probably not exactly 200 times.
 7.SP.C.7 Develop a probability model and use it to find probabilities of events.
 Compare probabilities from a model to observed frequencies.
 If the agreement is not good, explain possible sources of the discrepancy. a.
 Develop a uniform probability model by assigning equal probability to all outcomes, and use the model to determine probabilities of events.
 For example, if a student is selected at random from a class, find the probability that Jane will be selected and the probability that a girl will be selected. b.
 Develop a probability model (which may not be uniform) by observing frequencies in data generated from a chance process.
 For example, find the approximate probability that a spinning penny will land heads up or that a tossed paper cup will land open-end down.
 Do the outcomes for the spinning penny appear to be equally likely based on the observed frequencies?